cmusv/pysheetgrader-core/README.md

 PySheetGrader fills the need that cannot be fulfilled by Hill's and Reichwein et al.'s systems: an automated grading system  that can be run on top Linux-based systems with open source dependencies.
 This is possible due to PySheetGrader's relience on [openpyxl](https://openpyxl.readthedocs.io/en/stable/) for processing spreadsheets and Sympy [[3](#references)] for formula comparison and execution.

-Due to the open source and Linux-based nature, PySheetGrader can be deployed into scalable systems and modified as necessary.
+Due to the open source and Python-based implementation, PySheetGrader can be deployed into different operating systems and modified as necessary.
 In the 18657 course, PySheetGrader is deployed to [Vocareum](https://www.vocareum.com), where student can submit their assignment and get their grades automatically.

-// TODO: Add a screenshot here

 ## How to setup